Ricette di Sicilia

 - 1

-Combine the chopped dried figs, walnuts, chocolate flakes, almonds, sultanas, cinnamon, chopped clove, jam and dried orange zest until evenly mixed.
+Combine the chopped dried figs, walnuts, chocolate flakes, almonds, sultanas, cinnamon, chopped clove, jam, and dried orange zest until you have a well-mixed filling.

 - 2